 The session will continue with the Strategy for strengthening metropolitan cooperation and governance.
 This strategic framework provides step by step guidance for metropolitan areas to enhance their territory.

-Iván Tosics, Metropolitan Research Institute, Budapest
+Iván Tosics, managing director of Metropolitan Research Institute, Budapest

 - 11:00 – 11:30 Coffee break